gloriagong001/Food-Preference/README.md

 ![capture](https://user-images.githubusercontent.com/36937610/42912671-71f8729a-8aa5-11e8-9a7f-bd156794bf86.PNG)

 **Text Mining**

 The values in “diet_current” are all text, which can be perfect for building a classification model.
 The “diet_current_coded” attribute contains 1 for “healthy” and 2 for “unhealthy” and is the class variable.
 I imported sklearn (especially sklearn.naive_bayes as the classification basis) and divided the data into 70% training and 30% testing.

 **The accuracy of the model:**

 ![capture](https://user-images.githubusercontent.com/36937610/42912772-f425ab16-8aa5-11e8-817a-97e60df9fcde.PNG)

+Using the model, we can classify different text self dieting descriptions into healthy or unhealthy
+categories:

 ## Files: